Growing Ficus Audrey: How To Care For Audrey Ficus Benghalensis Tree

 Ficus Audrey is a selected variety of Ficus Benghalensis [FY-Kus, Ben-gal-EN-sis].
-This evergreen tree is known as the strangling fig and belongs to the family Moraceae.
+This evergreen tree is the strangling fig and belongs to the Moraceae family.

 Its cousins are the popular Ficus benjamina (Benjamin tree), Ficus elastica varieties, and Ficus pandurata (fiddle leaf fig).

-This tree is native to Pakistan and India, and its leaves have a fuzzy surface.
+This Ficus species is native to Pakistan and India, grows in rain forests, and its leaves have a fuzzy surface.

 The specimens of this outdoor plant in India are the largest in the world and offer canopy coverage.

-In India, this tree is considered sacred as it is believed to be a tree under which Buddha received enlightenment.
+In India, this plant is considered a sacred tree as it is believed to be a tree under which Buddha received enlightenment.

 The common names for Audrey include: